nikhilraphi07/DS_Analytics/CNN Model (Dog vs Cat) Classifier/README.md

 ### Run (Using CPU)
 =================================================================
-- Download the .ipynb i.e the Python Notebook and the same on Jupyter, Spyder or any open source web application
+- Download the .ipynb i.e the Python Notebook on Jupyter, Spyder or any open source web application

 ### Run (Using GPU/TPU)
 ====================================================================